192 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it mentions that you cannot use any prohibited medications listed by the trial.
 If you are on allergy immunotherapy, you must not be in the up-dosing phase, but maintenance doses of non-peanut immunotherapy are allowed.

-What data supports the effectiveness of the Peanut SLIT-tablet treatment for peanut allergy?
+What evidence suggests that the Peanut SLIT-tablet might be an effective treatment for peanut allergy?

 EK